Aleksandar Ćapin: KK Krka

-After playing in the juniors of Partizan, Ćapin would end up starting his senior career with Krka in the 2000–01 season.
-He arrived at the club via attending a club-organized summer junior camp where Krka wanted to identify and potentially sign new payers.
-Though having another year left as a junior at KK Partizan, the 17-year-old was not keen on playing at KK Torlak, which the Partizan management signed a deal with regarding loaning out its juniors to, and decided to attend Krka's camp in Slovenia where he was offered a contract.
-Registered both with Krka's junior team and full squad, 18-year-old Ćapin mostly spent the season playing the Slovenian third-tier league with the club's juniors while also getting occasional minutes with the full squad under head coach Aleš Pipan that played the Slovenian League and FIBA SuproLeague though Capin was ineligible for the domestic league due to administrative issues.
+After playing in the Partizan juniors, Ćapin would end up getting his first taste of full squad senior basketball with Krka in the 2000–01 season.
+He had previously arrived at the club via attending a club-organized summer 2000 junior camp where Krka wanted to identify and potentially sign new young players.
+Though having another year left as a junior at KK Partizan, the 17-year-old was not keen at the prospect of playing at the lower-league club KK Torlak, which the Partizan management signed a deal with regarding loaning out its juniors to.
+Instead, Ćapin decided to try out at Krka's camp in Slovenia and ended up getting offered a contract.
+Registered both with Krka's junior team and full squad, 18-year-old Ćapin mostly spent the season playing the Slovenian third-tier league with the club's juniors while also getting occasional minutes with the full squad under head coach Aleš Pipan that played the Slovenian League and FIBA SuproLeague though Ćapin was ineligible for the domestic league due to administrative issues.
 In his debut season as a professional, Ćapin saw some playing time in SuproLeague as the third option at the point-guard position behind Simon Petrov and Dražen Anzulović on a squad that also featured shooting guard / small forward Saša Dončić, center Bennett Davison, veteran center Franjo Arapović, and power forward Dragiša Drobnjak.

 After three years in Slovenia, Ćapin played for the German team Telekom Bonn in the 2003–04 season.
 Between 2004 and 2008, Ćapin played for Gravelines-Dunkerque in France, for Panellinios and Panionios in Greece, and for Viola Reggio Calabria and Cimberio Varese in Italy.

 In the summer of 2008, Ćapin signed a one-year contract with Azovmash from Ukraine.
 However, he got injured during a preseason game in September 2008, and he was released from the club without making a competitive debut.
 In February 2009, he signed for the Russian team Lokomotiv Rostov, and he also stayed with the club after their relocating to Krasnodar.

 After spending a year in Russia, Ćapin moved to Lithuania and signed with Žalgiris in January 2010. Ćapin returned to Slovenia in the 2011–12 season and played for Union Olimpija.
 In December 2011, Ćapin moved to Turkey and joined Türk Telekom.

 On October 10, 2012, Ćapin signed for the Serbian team Radnički Kragujevac.
 He showed great performances during the season and helped the team to reach the Adriatic League Final four. Ćapin also led the league in scoring and assists, and he earned the Adriatic League MVP award.